nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 When machine learning algorithms make decisions that affect human lives, what standards of transparency, openness and accountability should apply to those decisions?
 If the decisions are "wrong", who is legally and ethically responsible?

 There are always good and bad uses for any technology.
 This accounts also for machine learning technology.
 Working with machine learning can, will and must raise severe ethical questions.
 Machine learning can be used in many bad ways.
-Saying that you ‘Don't be evil’ , like the mission statement of Google (https://en.wikipedia.org/wiki/Don%27t_be_evil) was for decades, will not save you.
+Saying that you ‘Don't be evil’ , like the mission statement of Google (https://en.wikipedia.org/wiki/Don%27t_be_evil) was for decades, does not save you.
 Any business that uses machine learning should develop a process in order to handle ethical issues before they arrive.
 And ethical questions will arise.

-A growing number of experts believe that a third revolution will occur during the 21st century, through the invention of machines with intelligence which surpasses our own intelligence.
+A growing number of experts believe that a third revolution occurs during the 21st century, through the invention of machines with intelligence which surpasses our own intelligence.
 The rapid progress in machine learning technology turns out to be input for all kind of disaster scenarios.
-When the barriers to apply machine learning will be lowered one of the fears is that knowledge work and various mental tasks currently performed by humans will become obsolete.
+When the barriers to apply machine learning are lowered one of the fears is that knowledge work and various mental tasks currently performed by humans become obsolete.

 When machine learning develops and the border with artificial intelligence will be approached many more philosophical and ethical discussions will take place.
 One of the core question is: What is human intelligence?
 But the more important question is: Who is responsible for mistakes?
 The self learning algorithm?
 To put it in the context of machine learning: What is the real value of human intelligence when machine learning algorithms can take over many common mental tasks and control tasks of humans?
 Who is responsible for accidents with autonomous vehicles?

-Many experts believe that there is a significant chance we will develop machines more intelligent than ourselves within a few decades.
+Many experts believe that there is a significant chance we develop machines more intelligent than ourselves within a few decades.
 This could lead to large, rapid improvements in human welfare, or mass unemployment and poverty on large scale.
 History learns that there are good reasons to think that this could lead to disastrous outcomes for our current societies.
 If machine learning research advances without enough research work going on security, safety on privacy, catastrophic accidents are likely to occur.
 Or if we look back at history: Incidents will occur since regulations are always developed afterwards with new technology.

 With FOSS machine learning capabilities you should be able to take some control over the rapid pace machine learning driven software is hitting our lives.
 So instead of trying to stop developments and use, it is better to steer developments into a positive, safe, human centric direction.
 So apply machine learning using a decent machine learning architecture were also some critical ethical business questions are addressed.